-- Demonstrate a minimum standard of literacy and numeracy - Complete at least 20 units or equivalents, at least 10 or equivalent in Year 12 - Complete four or more ATAR courses or complete a Certificate II or higher - Achieve a C grade or better across the best 14 course units or equivalent from which at least six must be completed in Year 12. - Complete at least four units from an English course; two in Year 11 and one pair in Year 12 - Complete at least one pair of units from each of list A (arts/languages/social science) and list B (mathematics/science/technology) in Year 12.
+- Demonstrate a minimum standard of literacy and numeracy - Complete at least 20 units or equivalents, at least 10 or equivalent in Year 12 - Achieve a C grade or better across the best 14 course units or equivalent from which at least six must be completed in Year 12. - Complete at least four units from an English course; typically two in Year 11 and one pair in Year 12 - Complete at least one pair of units from each of list A (arts/languages/social science) and list B (mathematics/science/technology) in Year 12.

-Note: VET and Endorsed programs contribute to both completed units and may reduce the required number of C grades.
+Note: VET and Endorsed programs contribute to completed units and may reduce the required number of C grades.
 These are the "equivalent" courses referred to above.